 The data set with information on enterprises.

 ENT file including all enterprises made of legal units that are part of global enterprise groups contained in LEU file is sent to EGR for processing.
+Only economically active ENT have been sent to the EGR.

 The Data set with information on links between enterprises and legal units.

-LEL file including all links between enterprises (ENT) and legal units (LEU) that are part of MNE's is sent to EGR for processing.
+LEL file including all links (parent/subsidiary) between enterprises (ENT) and legal units (LEU) that are part of MNE's is sent to EGR for processing.

 The Data set with information on enterprise groups of which country is the GDC country for the EuroGroups Register.

 GEG file including groups data that have Global decision centre (GDC) in Croatian NSBR are sent to the EGR for processing.
+GEG FC have also been sent to the EGR (in another words those GEG's whose LEU/ENT have foreign natural person as owner).

 The groups’ variables are updated after receiving the preliminary frame:

-• by comparing data in NSBR and in the preliminary frame
+by comparing data in NSBR and in the preliminary frame;

-• by updating or correcting REL in the EGR IM on line or in REL file
+by updating or correcting REL in the EGR IM on line or in REL file;

-• by sending e-mail to the NSI who are in REL with HR LEU, but according to the priority rules we could not update that REL in the EGR IM
+by sending e-mail to the NSI who are in REL with HR LEU, but according to the priority rules we could not update that REL in the EGR IM.

 3.7.
 Reference area